-Unsatisfactory Needs Improvement Proficient Excellent 2d: Organizing Physical Space for Testing and Instruction of The testing and instruction area is disorganized and poorly suited The testing and instruction area is moderately well organized and The testing and instruction area is well organized; materials are The testing and instruction area is highly organized and is inviting to Students to working with students. moderately well suited to working available when needed. students.
-Materials are convenient Materials are difficult to find when needed. with students.
-Materials are usually able to be found. when needed.
-2d: Critical Attributes -There are physical hazards in the testing and instruction area, endangering student safety. -The physical environment is safe. -The physical environment is not -The physical environment is arranged to support the goals and learning activities. -Modifications are made to the physical environment to accommodate all students. -Available technology is not being used even if it is available. an impediment to learning but does not enhance it. -Teacher makes appropriate use of technology and other resources. -There is total alignment between the learning activities and the physical environment. -Teacher is disorganized and the area for working with students is not situated to work well with students. -Teacher makes limited use of available technology and other resources. -Teacher is able to find needed materials. -Teacher and students make extensive and imaginative use of technology and other resources. -Teacher is unable to find materials. -The teaching area is moderately organized. -Teaching area is organized. -Materials are readily accessible.
-Evidence: THE CONTROL -Teaching are is very organized.
+Unsatisfactory Needs Improvement Proficient Excellent 2d: Organizing Physical Space The testing and instruction area The testing and instruction area is The testing and instruction area The testing and instruction area is for Testing and Instruction of is disorganized and poorly suited moderately well organized and is well organized; materials are highly organized and is inviting to Students to working with students. moderately well suited to working available when needed. students.
+Materials are convenien Materials are difficult to find with students.
+Materials are when needed. when needed. usually able to be found.
+2d: Critical Attributes -There are physical hazards in -The physical environment is -The physical environment is -Modifications are made to the the testing and instruction area, safe. arranged to support the goals physical environment to endangering student safety. and learning activities. accommodate all students. -The physical environment is not -Available technology is not an impediment to learning but -Teacher makes appropriate use -There is total alignment being used even if it is available. does not enhance it. of technology and other resources. between the learning activities and the physical environment. -Teacher is disorganized and the -Teacher makes limited use of and the projection connection. area for working with students is available technology and other -Teacher is able to find -Teacher and students make not situated to work well with resources. needed materials. extensive and imaginative use of students.
+Treeded materials. technology and other resources. -The teaching area is moderately -Teaching area is organized. -Teacher is unable to find organized. -Materials are readily accessible. materials. -Teaching are is very organized.